 When the SOI window is open, project sponsors can enter an SOI application via the Forward Capacity Tracking System (FCTS).
 (A digital certificate is required to access FCTS.
 Your security administrator for the ISO’s Customer and Assets Management System [CAMS] can provide this.)

 To submit the SOI:

-See the sample show of interest application form in Appendix C of Planning Procedure No. 10 (PP-10).
-The form for demand capacity resources requests information including, but not limited to, the following:
+The show of interest for demand capacity resources requests information including, but not limited to, the following: